-Over 30 case studies are available on the dedicated CourseMate digital support resources for this book.
-Both lecturers and students can download these case studies from CourseMate (students use the printed access code provided in the front of the book).
+Over 30 case studies are available in the digital support resources for this book.
+Both lecturers and students can download these case studies from the book's companion website at [insert url when available].
 Teaching notes for the case studies are only available for lecturers to download.
 The cases generally cover the content of several chapters and contain questions to which there is no ideal answer.
 They are intended to encourage independent thought and initiative and to relate and apply your understanding of the content of this book in more uncertain situations.
 They are also intended to develop your critical thinking and analytical skills.